Cynthion21x/i3-auto-split/README.md

 i3-auto-split -v
 ```

-Ignore specific windows (usefull for floating windows)
+Ignore specific windows (useful for floating windows)
 ```
 i3-auto-split -i xfce4-notifyd,dunst,kitty
 ```

-Thread sleep time (how often the main thread of the program wakes up)
+Thread sleep time (interval for the main thread to wake up)
 ```
 i3-auto-split -t 1000000000
 ```

-You can easilly put lots of these in your i3 config like go
+You can easily put lots of these in your i3 config
 ```
 exec --no-startup-id downloadPath/i3-auto-split -i xfce4-notifyd,dunst,kitty -t 1000000000
 ```

-Now  when you restart your pc it should be up and running easy as that!
+Now  when you restart your computer it should be up and running. easy as that!

 # Preview